Take five for Farm Safety Week

-It’s National Farm Safety week, so it’s the perfect time to reflect on ways to improve the safety of everyone on your farm.
+This week is national Farm Safety Week, so it’s the perfect time to reflect on how you can improve safety for everyone on your property.

-So this week is the ideal opportunity to take time out and talk with family and farm workers about safety issues, to ask about any areas of concern or potential hazards, and work out what can be done to reduce or eliminate risks.
+This week is the ideal opportunity to take some time out and talk with family and workers about safety issues, discuss any areas of concern, and develop strategies to reduce or eliminate risks.

-To kick off the discussions this Farm Safety Week, here are five major hazards commonly faced and how you can start to mitigate them.
+To kick off the discussions this Farm Safety Week, here are five major hazards commonly faced, and how you can reduce their impacts.

-This is one of the most highly publicised hazards, but despite the high levels of awareness, quad bike accidents continue to be one of the most common causes of injury and fatality on farms.
-Did you know that on average there are 10 quad bike related deaths on farm each year?
+Despite high levels of awareness, machinery-related accidents continue to be one of the most common causes of injury and fatality on farms.

 The danger of these vehicles is usually in the way they are operated.
 For improved safety:

-Care should be taken when working with chemicals and hazardous substances, as exposure can result in serious health issues, ranging from skin issues (burns) and poisoning to chronic or long-lasting effects.
+Care must be taken when storing and working with chemicals and hazardous substances, as exposure can result in serious health issues, ranging from minor burns or poisoning to chronic, long-lasting effects.

-Also consider how you store chemicals and ensure they are not accessible to children.
-During Farm Safety week why not clear out any old or unused chemicals and dispose of them safely with the ChemClear program.
+While it’s Farm Safety Week, why not clear out any old or unused chemicals?
+You can dispose of them safely using the ChemClear program.

-It is important to have a healthy respect for cattle or other livestock and the damage they can do by charging, kicking or crushing.
-New workers should receive training before mustering in yards or checking calves.
+It’s important to have a healthy respect for cattle and other livestock, and the damage they can do by charging or kicking.

-When working with cattle, be mindful of your position in relation to gates and fences to avoid being crushed and have an escape route planned.
+When working in yards, be mindful of your position in relation to gates and fences to avoid being crushed.
+Rams and bulls will often act unpredictably, so always have an escape route planned.

-There is a wealth of information available about improving personal safety when working with stock.
-Take a look at the Cattle Handling Safety guide available through the Farmsafe Australia website.
+There is a wealth of information available about improving personal safety when working with livestock.
+Take a look at the Safe Handling of Cattle guide, available on the FarmSafe Australia website.

 Preparing for emergencies

 Do you have an emergency response plan?
 Does everyone agree on what will happen in the event of an emergency?
-How will you communicate, stay safe and protect each other?
+Have you accounted for animals?

-Considering these questions now and preparing your response is essential to ensure everyone’s safety during a time of crisis.
+Considering these questions and preparing your plan now is essential to ensure everyone’s safety during a time of crisis.